 Location – Panama

-Our Support – The LATA foundation is delighted to continue supporting Calicanto in 2018.
-This year the funding that the LATA foundation has provided will go towards their CAPTA program that takes place in Panama City.
-More specifically, this funding will help to pay for all the course materials, supplies and transportation for the women who are participating in the program.
-Between March 2018 and March 2019 approximately 125 people will benefit as a direct result of the funding that LATA has provided.
+Our Support – The LATA foundation is delighted to continue supporting Calicanto in 2022 and 2023.
+Our funding will help to pay for all the course materials, supplies and transportation, as well as training and support from social workers and psychologists, for eight of the women who are participating in the program.

 How can you help? – Donate here

 Further information – A CAPTA program participant recently commented: “I thank the Calicanto foundation and all the staff.
 For me it was a very nice experience to do my professional practice, in the hotel where I practiced as a housekeeper they treated me very well and I learned how the work inside a hotel is.

 I thank the donors for supporting each one of us, for depositing that trust in us, I invite you to continue donating so that more women continue to have these benefits”